Omega-Numworks/Omega-Guide/docs/intro.md

 ### Model check

 1. Turn your calculator around
-2. On its back, there should be a little writing, either N0120, N0110 or N0100.
+2. On its back, there should be a little writing starting with an "N".
 This is your model number.
 3. If you can't read that:
     1. Turn the calculator on
     2. Go in the settings app